snap-one/docs-driverworks-api/source/includes/35_url/_13-SetOptions.md

 ## SetOptions

-This API is similar to the SetOption() method, but allows the driver to pass in a table of options and their values.
+This API is similar to the [SetOption()][1] method, but allows the driver to pass in a table of options and their values.
 Note that this method can only be called before a transfer was started.

 ###### Available from 2.10.5